EllaBellaSmella/TEAZE/README.md

 round of stirring will commence.

-The process of making Teaze:
+The process of making teazE:

 When I initially thought of this idea to make a robot that makes a cup of tea there was so many ideas running through my brain.
 The first task I challenged myself with was getting each component to turn on